Symphony in C (orchestra)

-Symphony in C (Orchestra), formerly known as the Haddonfield Symphony, is a professional training orchestra based in Camden, New Jersey.
+Symphony in C, formerly known as the Haddonfield Symphony, is a professional training orchestra based in Camden, New Jersey.
 Founded in 1952, Symphony in C's mission to train young professionals is similar to that of the Chicago Civic Orchestra and Miami's New World Symphony.
-The orchestra's home is The Gordon Theater on the campus of Rutgers University–Camden, and its current music director is Stilian Kirov.
+The orchestra's home is The Gordon Theater on the campus of Rutgers University–Camden, and its current music director is Noam Aviel.